 |RBX Push-Up Bars plus 2lb Hand weight Combo||Hand weight inclusion and soft grip make these great for injury rehab.||Very small in size.
 Ideal for petite women, but size may make them unstable for bigger users.|

 Inclined Push Up Handles vs Straight Ones:

-Traditional push up bars have a straight horizontal handle, that runs parallel to the floor.
+Traditional push-up bars have a straight horizontal handle, that runs parallel to the floor.
 In order to maintain a neutral grip, the user needs to lean their body forward to work the chest.
-Inclined push up bars shift a little of the load away from the upper body and to the feet, which can make a complete push up movement slightly easier to perform.
-This is why progressions towards doing push ups often involve pushing against a wall, or a table, before using the floor.
-The difference in angle on inclined push up bars is so minimal, however, that it’s unlikely to have much bearing of how difficult the athlete finds the exercise.
-The effort required to use an inclined push up bar does get drawn from a larger area of the chest and core when compared to a straight bar targeting the upper chest more directly.
+Inclined push-up bars shift a little of the load away from the upper body and to the feet, which can make a complete push-up movement slightly easier to perform.
+This is why progressions toward doing push-ups often involve pushing against a wall, or a table, before using the floor.
+The difference in angle on inclined push-up bars is so minimal, however, that it’s unlikely to have much bearing on how difficult the athlete finds the exercise.
+The effort required to use an inclined push-up bar does get drawn from a larger area of the chest and core when compared to a straight bar targeting the upper chest more directly.